Guy Philippe

+Philippe served time in U.S. federal prison from 2017 to 2023: On 21 June 2017, the United States, where he had spent some of the illegal proceeds, sentenced him to nine years in federal prison, in connection with money he received for ensuring police protection of drug trafficking during the late 1990s and early 2000s.
+The charges did not address any of the numerous deaths that were documented as being carried out by death squads that he led between 2000 and 2004.
+In 2023, Philippe was repatriated from U.S. federal prison to Haiti.

 Early life

 Philippe was born in Pestel, in the province of Grand'Anse.
 He obtained his primary and secondary education at Institution Saint-Louis de Gonzague.
 Human Rights watch alleges that in his late teens he was a death squad leader during the rebellion against Baby Doc Duvalier and in the turmoil which followed.

 According to Philippe, he "has a law degree from Ecuador and studied medicine in Mexico for a year."
 In 1992, he received a scholarship from the Haitian Armed Forces (FAd'H) to Ecuador's police academy (La Escuela Superior de Policía "Gral.
 Alberto Enríquez Gallo"), where he graduated in 1995.
-When he returned to Haiti, however, the FAd'H had been dismantled, so he was assigned to the newly created police force, which is why he was never formally part of the Haitian army.
+Part of his training during this time was with US Special Forces.
+When he returned to Haiti, the FAd'H had been dismantled.
+He was assigned to the newly created police force, which is why he was never formally part of the Haitian army.

 Career

 Philippe accepted a commission as a commander in the Haitian National Police, and then became the police chief of the Port-au-Prince suburb of Delmas from 1997 to 1999.
 International monitors later "learned that dozens of suspected gang members were summarily executed, mainly by police under the command of Inspector Berthony Bazile, Philippe's deputy."
 In 1999 he was made police chief of Cap-Haïtien.